dothezz/freefilesync-source/Readme.txt

 	- Progress indicators, status information and error reporting.
 	- Sort file-lists by name, size or date.
 	- Display statistical data: total filesizes, amount of bytes that will be transfered with the current settings.
-8. Easy configurable commandline mode for automated synchronization.
+9. Easy configurable commandline mode for automated synchronization.
-9. Support for filesizes > 4 GB.
+10. Support for filesizes > 4 GB.
-10. Option to move files to Recycle Bin instead of deleting/overwriting them.
+11. Option to move files to Recycle Bin instead of deleting/overwriting them.
-11. Automatically ignore directories "\RECYCLER" and "System Volume Information" when comparing and syncing.
+12. Automatically ignore directories "\RECYCLER" and "\System Volume Information" when comparing and syncing.
+(Windows only)
-12. Localized German version available.
+13. Localized German version available.
-13. Delete before copy: Avoid disc space shortages with large sync-operations.
+14. Delete before copy: Avoid disc space shortages with large sync-operations.
-14. Based on wxWidgets framework => Portable to many operating systems.
+15. Based on wxWidgets framework => Portable to many operating systems.
-15. Filter functionality to include/exclude files from synchronization (without re-compare!).
+16. Filter functionality to include/exclude files from synchronization (without re-compare!).
-16. Include/exclude specific files from synchronization manually.
+17. Include/exclude specific files from synchronization manually.
-17. Create sync jobs via GUI to synchronize automatically (can be scheduled or executed directly).
+18. Create sync jobs via GUI to synchronize automatically (can be scheduled or executed directly).

 Links